MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_08_explore_m365_sc.md

 1. The overview page also includes top improvement actions, comparison score, history, and additional resources.

 1. Select **Improvement actions** from the top of the page.
-Notice the information available in the table, for each item, which includes score impact and points achieved.
+Notice the information available for each item in the table.

-1. Selecting an item from the list provided detailed information.
+1. Selecting an item from the list provides detailed information.
 Select **Require MFA for Administrative roles**.
 Note how you can update the status of the action plan and the detailed information for implementation of the action.

 1. From the top left of the page select **Manage**.
 A new browser tab opens and takes you directly to the Conditional Access Policies page.
-If you completed the Conditional access lab exercise you should see the policy listed.
-Close this tab and return to the improvement action page for requiring MFA for administrative roles.
-Select **Improvement actions** from the top-left corner of the page (the bread-crumb), to return the improvement actions page.
+Return to Microsoft secure score tab on your browser to return to the improvement action page for requiring MFA for administrative roles.
+From the top right corner of the window, select the **X** to close this window and return the improvement actions page.

 1. Select the **History** tab from the top of the page.
 Some activities may show negative points.
 As described in the activity field this may be because an item was removed because it was no longer relevant.
 Select an item form the history table.
 On the top-right of the details page, under History, select **X events** (where X is a number).
 The action history window opens and provide more information.
 Select **Close** on the bottom of the page, then select the **X** on the top-right corner of the details page to return to the History page.